 NEW YORK REQUIRING QUARANTINE FOR SOME VISITORS FROM OUT OF STATE

-New York State Governor Andrew Cuomo announced on August 11th that individuals traveling to New York from certain states seeing spikes in COVID-19 cases will be required to self-quarantine for 14 days upon entering New York State, New Jersey, and Connecticut.
-The requirement applies to travelers from any state which has a 10% positivity rate for the total daily tests, or states that have 10 residents out of 100,000 test positive for COVID-19.
+New York State Governor Andrew Cuomo announced on September 8th, that individuals traveling to New York from certain designated locations seeing spikes in COVID-19 cases will be required to self-quarantine for 14 days upon entering New York State.
+This includes New York residents who return to the state after visiting a location on the quarantine list.
+The requirement applies to travelers from any location which has a 10% positivity rate for the total daily tests, or locations that have 10 residents out of 100,000 test positive for COVID-19.
 Both metrics are based on a seven-day rolling average.

-Currently 33 locations meet the quarantine criteria; Alabama, Arkansas, Arizona, California, Florida, Georgia, Hawaii, Iowa, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, Puerto Rico, South Carolina, South Dakota, Tennessee, Texas, Utah, Virgin Islands, Virginia, and Wisconsin.
-Visitors from those states must self-quarantine for 14-days upon entry.
+30 locations includes: Alabama, Alaska, Arkansas, Delaware, Florida, Georgia, Guam, Iowa, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, North Carolina, North Dakota, Oklahoma, Puerto Rico, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, and Wisconsin.

-The penalty for violating the travel advisory is a fine up to $2,000, or up to $10,000 if the individual causes harm while in violation of the advisory.
-Enforcement will be by local law enforcement.
-Governor Cuomo suggested police officers will be stopping cars on the road with license plates from locations whose residents are subject to the Executive Order while traveling to New York.
-There are exceptions for travelers who spend less than 24 hours in an affected location and for essential workers.
+The penalty for violating the travel advisory is a fine up to $2,000, or up to $10,000 if the individual causes harm while violating the advisory.
+Local law enforcement will be responsible for enforcing the travel advisory and Governor Cuomo suggested police officers will be stopping cars on the road with license plates from locations that are subject to the Executive Order.

 You can learn more by visiting coronavirus.health.ny.gov/covid-19-travel-advisory.